jareddsmith/Moonshot/README.md

 brew pymongo
 ```

-Start and activate the Virtual Environment:
+Start and activate the virtual environment to run program:
 ```
 pyvenv env
 . env/bin/activate
 ```

-Install the necessary modules into the environment:
+Install the necessary modules into the virtual environment:
 ```
 make install
 ```